MaowenTang/Visualization-for-OS-Memory-allocation-strategies-/README.md

-# Memory Allocation Strategy Game
+# Visualization for Operating System Memory Allocation Strategy

 This is an educational mini-game designed to help students better understand **operating system memory allocation strategies**:
 - First-Fit